-- 18.2.1 You must have a Gantry Permit before erecting a gantry on a footpath or other public space in the City of Melbourne (even if a gantry was provisionally approved as part of your Report and Consent, CMP or CTIA). - 18.2.2 Gantries must comply with all relevant Australian Standards. - 18.2.3 Gantries must be designed and certified by a structural engineer, with all elements shown in a dimensioned site and floor plan (inclusive of elevation).

-- 18.2.4 All constructions of three storeys or higher must have a gantry along all street frontages. - 18.2.5 Gantries must be positioned as close as possible to the street alignment adjacent to the site.
-You should design your gantry to occupy the least amount of public space as possible, maximising the clear path width available to pedestrians (refer to 15.7.1 for requirements) and minimising any disruption to road users.

-18.2.6 Hoardings paired with gantries
+- 18.2.1 You must have a permit before erecting a gantry in public space (even if a gantry was provisionally approved as part of your Report and Consent, CMP or CTIA). - 18.2.2 Gantries must comply with all relevant Australian Standards. - 18.2.3 Gantries must be designed and certified by a structural engineer, with all elements shown in a dimensioned site and floor plan (inclusive of elevation). - 18.2.4 All constructions of three storeys or higher must have a gantry along all street frontages. - 18.2.5 Gantries must be positioned as close as possible to the street alignment adjacent to the site.
+You should design your gantry to occupy the least amount of public space as possible, maximising the clear path width available to pedestrians (see 15.7.1 for requirements) and minimising any disruption to road users. - 18.2.6 Hoardings paired with gantries